 Job Description of Pest Control Worker

-A pest control worker travels to sites that have possible insect or recent infestation.
+Pest control workers travel to sites that have possible insect or recent infestation.
 They perform inspections to determine the problem and type of treatment needed to eliminate the pests.
 They also measure the dimensions of the area that is infested and give a cost estimate of their services.
-At times the structural integrity of a building may be at risk, therefore a pest control worker would need to design and carry out integrated pest control plans.
+At times the structural integrity of a building may be at risk, therefore they need to design and carry out integrated pest control plans.
 They create barriers to prevent pests from entering a building and apply pesticides or traps.

 Pest Control Worker Career Video Transcript